-Learn how this recycled water heater wood stove can heat your home while helping the planet.
+Learn how this recycled water heater wood stove can heat your home while helping

 Build a Recycled Water Heater Wood Stove

 (Note: Since this article was published in 1978, building codes and homeowners insurance

 rules have changed, and federal rules governing wood stoves have been adopted.
 This

 stove design may not comply with various federal and local regulations.
 Readers

 are advised to check with appropriate officials before installing this stove in